RedCircle Podcast Review: Pricing & Features in 2023

 Let’s dive deeper into some of these features.

-I previously mentioned that RedCircle allows you to make money from your podcast through an advertising model not commonly found on competing platforms.
+I mentioned that RedCircle allows you to profit from your podcast through an advertising model not commonly found on competing platforms.

-RedCircle’s platform is an all-in-one hosting tool for podcasters, where you can not only host and distribute your content but also monetize it through branded ads.
+RedCircle’s platform is an all-in-one hosting tool for podcasters, where you can host and distribute your content and monetize it through branded ads.

 To get this done, podcasters are given the right tools to customize their ad placement, frequency, and timing.